Frequently asked questions

 If you have NOT submitted a paper to the Doctoral Colloquium event and have NOT received an acceptance letter, you may NOT attend the Doctoral Colloquium – even if your paper has been accepted for the 2023 EURAM Conference.

 2. I am submitting a paper

 What are the submission criteria?

-You will find all information about the submission criteria in the Call for Papers.
-The online submission is open here.
+You can find all information about the submission criteria and the link to submit your paper in the Call for Papers.

 3. I would like to register as an auditor

-Conference delegates who did not submit a paper or are not scheduled for a presentation are welcome to join the conference to develop their network and to attend any of the scientific activities of the EURAM 2020 programme.
-To do so, they will need to register as a paying delegate in the conference here https://www.dekon.com.tr/euram2020.
+Conference delegates who did not submit a paper or are not scheduled for a presentation are welcome to join the conference to develop their network and to attend any of the scientific activities of the EURAM 2023 programme.
+To do so, they will need to register as a paying delegate at the conference.

 4. I have submitted a paper

 When will I know if my paper has been accepted?